 HTML Made Easy registers its domain at NameCheap

-A domain name is a website address such as www.mywebsite.com To become the owner of a domain name you need to register it on a yearly basis at a domain registrar such as NameCheap.
+A domain name is a website address such as www.mywebsite.com To become the owner of a domain name you need to register it on a yearly basis at a domain registrar.
+Most web hosts also offer domain registration when purchasing hosting.
 If a domain is not renewed it expires and becomes available to the public.

-A domain name can be registered even if a website doesn't exist yet so there is no need to wait until your site is ready.
+A domain name can be registered even if a website doesn't exist, so there is no need to wait until your site is ready.
 In fact the longer you wait the harder it will be to get a website address that looks and sounds nice.

-There are two ways to get a domain to work with a website:
+There are two ways to point a domain to a website: